RHIT-CSSE/csse332/Homework/BareMetalOS/InputOutput/GitlabInstructions.md

 This step should be done by everyone in your team.

-1. In your browser, go to https://ada.csse.rose-hulman.edu and verify that you have access to your project.
-Copy the Repo URL.
+1. In your browser, go to https://dev.azure.com and verify that you have access to your project select repos and then click SSH
-2. Type

-        git clone REPO-URL

-3. In the future to get changes others have made go to the created directory and type

-        git pull
+2. Below the repo URL, you should see a link saying "Learn more about SSH" click that and then "Set up SSH key authentication".
+3. Following the instructions there should walk you through creating some keys, adding them to your account, and then checking out your (probably empty repos).

-# Step 3: Commiting
+# Step 4: Commiting the starter code

-1. When you have made changes and want to commit, first use "git status" to see the files you've changed.
-2. To add a new/changed file to the commit
+*This step should only be done by one member of your team.*

+1. Get the InputOutput directory from the course repository and copy it into your repo
+2. Add the new directory by saying

-        git add FILENAME
+        git add InputOutput

-3. When you've added all the files, use
+3. Make a commit with your new changes

-        git commit -m "discriptive message about the changes made in this commit"
+        git commit -m "some message (maybe initial code)"

 4. To push to the shared repo

         git push

+5. If everyone on your team does a

+        git pull

+they should get all the new changes.

 To minimize merge conflicts, always pull before you start development and push as soon as your done.
 Avoid editing files at the same time other members are.